nasa/ow_simulator/oceanwaters/doc/setup_dev_env.md

 export GSAP_HOME=/home/<username>/gsap
 ```

-NOTE: for convenience, you may wish to add the previous command to your
+NOTE: for convenience, you may wish to add the previous command to your shell
-shell initialization file (e.g. `.profile` or '.bashrc'), since they are needed every time
+initialization file (e.g. `.profile` or '.bashrc'), since they are needed every
+time.

 * Build GSAP.
 ```